On the stability of utilitarian aggregation: Introduction

 To illustrate, our version of the Semistrong Pareto principle requires that

-For interpretation, if alternative $x$ is an optimal choice from $\{x,y\}$ for each individual $i$, then the DM considers $x$ satisficing, meaning that $x$ is $\epsilon$-optimal over the set $\{x,y\}$.
-Note that in (\ref{equation: Semistrong intro}) we can have a preference of $y$ over $x$ for the DM, but this violation of the standard Pareto unanimity principle is bounded, or constrained, by the parameter $\epsilon$ in our cardinal setting.
-More important, the near optimality of $x$ against alternative $y$ leaves some room for a small chance that the preferences of the individuals are not as described by the given utility functions $u_{i}$ and could have reversed the order of that pair of alternatives.
-Rather than requiring a preference for alternative $x$, the condition on the DM's preferences merely requires that $x$ should not be significantly inferior to $y$.\footnote{A similar interpretation applies to the potential omission of a subgroup of individuals when the relative significance of their preferences to the problem at hand increases with the parameter $\epsilon$.} The results in this paper establish the equivalence between $\epsilon$-Pareto conditions as in (\ref{equation: Semistrong intro}) and representations of $u_{0}$ as an approximate utilitarian aggregator like in (\ref{equation: u0 = w + r}) with $\abs{r(x)}\leq \frac{\epsilon}{2}$ for every alternative $x$, and in (\ref{equation: u0 = lin average + e}) with $e(x)-e(y)\leq \epsilon$ for every pair of alternatives $x$ and $y$.
+For interpretation, if alternative $x$ is an optimal choice from $\{x,y\}$ for each individual $i$, then the DM considers $x$ satisficing, meaning that $x$ is $\epsilon$-optimal over the set $\{x,y\}$ in the sense of \cite{radner1980}.
+Note that in (\ref{equation: Semistrong intro}) we can have a preference for $y$ over $x$ for the DM, but this violation of the standard Pareto unanimity principle is bounded, or constrained, by the parameter $\epsilon$ in our cardinal setting.
+Hence, we allow some flexibility in the DM's preference for $x$ over $y$.
+Rather than requiring a preference for alternative $x$, the condition on the DM's preferences merely requires that $x$ should not be significantly inferior to $y$.
+More important, our results establish the equivalence between $\epsilon$-Pareto conditions as in (\ref{equation: Semistrong intro}) and representations of $u_{0}$ as an approximate utilitarian aggregator like in (\ref{equation: u0 = w + r}) with $\abs{r(x)}\leq \frac{\epsilon}{2}$ for every alternative $x$, and in (\ref{equation: u0 = lin average + e}) with $e(x)-e(y)\leq \epsilon$ for every pair of alternatives $x$ and $y$.

 The characterization of the $\epsilon$-Pareto axiom just described resembles a quantitative version of Harsanyi's theorem on utilitarian aggregation and, in a sense, demonstrates its stability.
-Specifically, small violations of the Pareto principle result in an aggregation rule that approaches linear aggregation.
-Moreover, for settings with vN-M utilities that are common in many applications, we also establish in this paper a duality formula that connects the oscillation of the function $e$ appearing in (\ref{equation: Semistrong intro}) and the violations of the standard Semistrong Pareto principle.
-In particular, the oscillation of $e$ is zero precisely when the right-hand side of (\ref{equation: u0 = lin average + e}) is a utilitarian aggregation function, while our measure of the violations of Semistrong Pareto is also zero only in this case.
+Specifically, small violations of the Pareto principle yield an aggregation rule that approaches linear aggregation.
+For settings with vN-M utilities that are common in many applications, we also establish in this paper a duality formula that connects both the norm of the residual term $r$ in (\ref{equation: u0 = w + r}) and the oscillation of the function $e$ appearing in (\ref{equation: u0 = lin average + e}) to violations of the standard Semistrong Pareto principle.
+In particular, the norm of the function $r$ and the oscillation of $e$ vanish precisely when the right-hand sides of (\ref{equation: u0 = w + r}) and (\ref{equation: u0 = lin average + e}) define a utilitarian aggregation function.
+At the same time, our measure of the violations of Semistrong Pareto equals zero in precisely this case.